3astbeast/RedTail-Toolbar/README.md

 - Segments volume into 2–10 clusters to find high-volume nodes at different price regions
 - Configurable iterations, rows per cluster, line width, style, and opacity
 - Up to 10 independently colored cluster levels with optional labels and right extension

 ---

+### RedTail AVWAP

+A standalone Anchored VWAP drawing tool.
+Click on any candle to anchor the VWAP from that point forward — the line extends to the right edge of the chart and updates in real-time as new bars form.

+**VWAP Line**
+- Configurable color, line width, line style, and opacity
+- VWAP source selection: OHLC4 (default), HLC3, HL2, or Close
+- Optional label at the end of the line showing "AVWAP" and the current value
+- Configurable label font size
+- Diamond-shaped anchor marker at the origin point

+**Standard Deviation Bands**
+- 3 independently configurable standard deviation bands
+- Each band has its own: show/hide toggle, multiplier (0.1–10.0), color, opacity, line width, and line style
+- Default multipliers: 1.0, 2.0, 3.0
+- All bands disabled by default

+**Interaction**
+- Click to place the anchor, drag to reposition
+- The VWAP recalculates automatically when the anchor is moved or new bars arrive
+- Renders with SharpDX for performance, only drawing visible segments

+---